Legal Advice for Compensation Insurance Claims & TPD Payouts

 2. Another party’s negligence must have caused the injury.

-3. The claimant must have suffered a loss as a result of the injury.
+3. The claimant must have suffered a financial loss as a result of the injury.

 Personal Injury Damages

-Any physical injury or psychological harm brought on by the breach of another party’s duty of care qualifies as a personal injury for a compensation claim.
+Any physical injury or psychological harm caused by the breach of another party’s duty of care can qualify as a personal injury for a compensation claim.
 For an approved personal injury claim, damages can be awarded for past and future economic and non-economic losses, including:

 • Lost income and superannuation